 How to spot spiking

-It’s not always obvious when a drink has been spiked, but here’s what to look out for:
+It’s not always obvious when a drink has been tampered with, but here’s what to look out for:

-- Methanol spiking: Symptoms hit harder and faster than regular alcohol.
+- Methanol poisoning: Symptoms hit harder and faster than regular alcohol.
 If you’re suddenly dizzy, nauseous, or struggling to see properly after just a couple of drinks, something’s off.

 Here’s how to keep your drink (and yourself) safe while enjoying a night out:

-- Keep an eye on your drink.
-Don’t leave it unattended, even for a second.
-If it smells or tastes odd, bin it.
+- Keep an eye on your drink and do not leave it unattended.
+If it smells or tastes odd, do not drink it.

-- Don’t overdo it.
-Alcohol can hit harder abroad because measures are sometimes larger, and dehydration from heat can make you feel worse.
-Stay in control.
+- Alcohol can hit harder abroad because measures are sometimes larger abroad, and dehydration from heat can make you feel worse.

 - Check FCDO travel advice for your destination and sign up to email alerts for the most up-to-date information before you travel.